sjkaursb93/AISecurityLearningCollection/README.md

 - Check the updated guidance published by OWASP and MITRE.
 What is OWASP top 10 list – It is a list of top ten critical vulnerabilities often seen in LLM applications.
 To understand vulnerabilities, their potential impact, ease of exploitation etc, visit these links.
     - [OWASP Top 10 for Large Language Model Applications | OWASP Foundation](https://owasp.org/www-project-top-10-for-large-language-model-applications/)
     - [ATLAS Matrix | MITRE ATLAS™](https://atlas.mitre.org/matrices/ATLAS/)
 - The first step – understand the attack.
 The next step what are the steps to prevent the attacks.
 Note: not one solution fits all.
 Something I have learnt and implemented over and over is what is the risk it poses to your organization.
 How you measure the risk, what are the compensating controls?
-I’ll add some links to this section to help you make that decision to a step forward to protect your AI solutions.\
+I’ll add some links to this section to help you make that decision to a step forward to protect your AI solutions.
+- Here is a nice read on [Catastrophic AI Risks](https://www.safe.ai/ai-risk)
 - One of the best place to start is these [guidelines for creating secure AI systems](https://www.ncsc.gov.uk/files/Guidelines-for-secure-AI-system-development.pdf).
 These guidelines will help AI systems to function as intended, are available when needed and work without revealing the sensitive data to unauthorized parties.
 - Use [AI Incident Databases](https://incidentdatabase.ai/) to check the real world harms scenarios by deployment of AI Systems.
 - Use [AI Vulnerability Database](https://avidml.org/#:~:text=AI%20Vulnerability%20Database%20%28AVID%29%20is%20an%20open-source%20knowledge,for%20Artificial%20Intelligence%20%28AI%29%20models%2C%20datasets%2C%20and%20systems.).
 This is an open source knowledge base of failure modes for AI models, datasets and systems.